![]() |

 A library for font rendering.

-Download the latest version of the source code, or the latest stable version, cd into the directory where you wish to compile TeXmacs and type
+Download the latest version of the source code, cd into the directory where you wish to compile TeXmacs and type

-All files will be unpacked into the directory TeXmacs-1.0.7.19-src, which is the 'installation directory'.
+All files will be unpacked into the directory TeXmacs-2.1.4-src, which is the 'installation directory'.

-Since TeXmacs-1.0.7.1, the development of TeXmacs is done using the Subversion concurrent versioning system.
-In order to download the current SVN version of TeXmacs in read-only mode, you should do
+Since TeXmacs-1.0.7.1, the development of TeXmacs is done using the Subversion (SVN) concurrent versioning system.
+In order to download the current SVN version of TeXmacs in read-only mode, you should type the following in a console, while at a directory of your choice where the sources will be saved

 svn co svn://svn.savannah.gnu.org/texmacs/trunk/src

 Notice that you may also browse the current TeXmacs sources on the web.
-The TeXmacs website and other things are also maintained by SVN; just replace src by web or misc in the above checkout.
+The TeXmacs website and several other things are also maintained through SVN; just replace src by web or misc in the above checkout command.

 TeXmacs supports the standard GNU compilation and installation procedure.
-Assuming that you logged yourself in as root, cd into the installation directory and type
+Assuming that you logged yourself in as root (needed only for the install command), cd into the installation directory and type

 ./configure